 This weekend, we took a trip to Portland, Maine.
 While we were there, we visited one of my favorite shops—Leroux Kitchen—located in the Old Port, right on the waterfront.
 I love this shop because there are about 20 different infused oils and vinegars to taste, an upstairs full of cookware to check out and literally hundreds of kitchen gadgets to look through.
 Among those gadgets was a ravioli cutter, which inspired me to come up with a ravioli dish as soon as I threw it into my basket.
 Similar to an earlier pasta dish and savory tart I’ve made before, this ravioli is rich, filling and full of complimentary flavors and textures.
 I used leftover frozen shumai dough to make the ravioli, which cut the prep time in half and provided the perfect texture to seal in some rosemary-laced portobellos, salty oil-cured olives and sweet sauteed shallots.Print

 for the ravioli wrappers

 - 1 cup pastry flour

 - 1 cup rice flour

 - 1 1/2 tsp Ener-G, whisked with 1/2 cup water

 - 3/4 tsp salt

 for the raviloi filling

 - 8 oz baby portobello mushrooms, minced

 - 1/2 TB crushed dried rosemary

 - 1 tsp dried fennel seeds

 - 2 shallots, minced

 - 5 cloves of garlic, minced

-5–7 oil-cured olives, minced
+- 5–7 oil-cured olives, minced

-salt and pepper
+- salt and pepper

 for the sauce

-1/4 cup Earth Balance
+- 1/4 cup Earth Balance

-1/4 cup canned coconut cream (skim the cream from the top)
+- 1/4 cup canned coconut cream (skim the cream from the top)

-1/4 cup chopped spinach
+- 1/4 cup chopped spinach

 - Separate the dough into four equal pieces.
 On a well-floured surface (I kept a small bowl of rice flour nearby), flatten the dough out as thinly as possible, using a rolling pin.
 Use a biscuit cutter to cut out perfect circle shapes, re-rolling any unused dough.
 Reroll each piece to maximize the thinness of the dough.

 - Remove the mushrooms, add a bit more oil to the skillet, and saute the shallots and garlic for about three minutes.
 Remove from the heat and combine them with the mushrooms and olives.
 Sprinkle with salt and pepper and set aside.

-To assemble the ravioli, place about a tablespoon of the mixture onto a piece of ravioli wrapper.
+- Place about a tablespoon of the mixture onto a piece of ravioli wrapper.
 To create a seal, run a thin layer of water around the edges.
 Top with another wrapper and press down gently but firmly.
 It’s important to do this to ensure the ravioli does not break open during boiling.
 Using the ravioli cutter, cut out a nice round shape and place on a lightly floured surface.